attaswift/BigInt/README.md

 BigInt 2.0 requires Swift 3.
 (Previous versions supported Swift 2.2.
 The latest such version is 1.3.0.)

-BigInt deploys to OS X 10.9, iOS 8, watchOS 2 and tvOS 9.
+BigInt deploys to macOS 10.9, iOS 8, watchOS 2 and tvOS 9.
 It has been tested on the latest OS releases only---however, as the module uses very few platform-provided APIs, there should be very few issues with earlier versions.